ProjectMoon/open-webui-filters/OSM.md

 - **Model Misbehavior**:
   - Use a stronger model.
   - Disable **Instruction Oriented Interpretation** for weaker models.
-  - Explicitly specify which tool function for the model to use (e.g., "Use the find eateries tool").
+  - Explicitly specify which tool function for the model to use (e.g. "Use the find eateries tool").

 ---